 Mud Shedding Ability

-The XC 8 provides a lightweight, cool looking pedal with a unique approach to engagement.
-They're elegant and shed mud quite well, we're not convinced that their retention system is better than anything else we've tested and its uniqueness wasn't really a positive attribute to any of our testers.
+The XC 8 provides a lightweight, cool-looking pedal with a unique approach to engagement.
+They're elegant and shed mud quite well, we're not convinced that their retention system is better than anything else we've tested and its uniqueness wasn't really a positive attribute to most of our testers.
 If clipless pedals have given you knee or hip pain and you're hankering for something different, we say, give em a try.

-This pedal is best paired stiff cross country shoe that will compliment its small platform.
-The Giro Privateer R is a good choice.
+This pedal is best paired stiff cross country shoe that will complement its small platform.
+The Giro Privateer R